 Did you know that tooth decay is the most common childhood illness in the United States?
-You can help your child avoid cavities and other oral health problems with regular checkups, teeth cleanings, and fluoride treatments at the pediatric dentist at Midtown Dental Care in Manhattan, New York.
+You can help your child avoid cavities and other oral health problems with regular checkups, teeth cleanings, and fluoride treatments at the pediatric dentist at Diamond District Dental in Manhattan, New York.
 If you live in the Greater New York area — including Queens, Rego Park, Manhattan, and New York City — and have children between 1 to 18 years old, book your first appointment online or by calling the friendly, caring staff.

 A pediatric dentist undergoes an additional two to three years of specialized studies after dental school.
 Babies, children, and teenagers have jaws and teeth that are still growing.

 A pediatric dentist tracks your child’s development at every stage to ensure that teeth are developing normally, coming in straight, and are free from infections and decay.

 The pediatric dentists at Diamond District Dental are inspired by the practice’s founder, Dr. Oleg Klempner, who believes in using humor and kindness to make children and adults feel comfortable about their dental procedures.

 WHAT DOES A PEDIATRIC DENTIST DO?

 A pediatric dentist performs many of the same procedures on children as on adults, such as:

 - Cavity treatment and fillings